-The Gamma Camera is a medical imaging modality used to gather functional details about the body.
+These medical imaging modalities are used to gather functional details about the body.
 Gamma studies are physiological tests and differ from MRI and CT scans, which are largely anatomical imaging tools.
 For example, cardiac stress tests, gastric emptying, and triple phase bone scans are studies that give us functional information about how the body is working and would need to be performed on a Gamma Camera.

 Common gamma studies performed at Partners Imaging Centers are triple phase bone scans, cancer imaging bone scans, liver/spleen scans, brain SPECT and gastric emptying studies.

 Always ask your doctor about having your nuclear medicine procedure performed at Partners Imaging compared to larger inpatient facilities.
 In most cases Partners Imaging is less expensive and can be scheduled almost immediately.